DerSaidin/awesome-talks-dersaidin/README.md

 Same idea as the [Awesome talks](https://github.com/JanVanRyswyck/awesome-talks) list, but curated according to my interests.

 My interests are:
+* Static Analysis
-* Systems code: compilers, databases, operating systems (stuff likely to be written in C/C++ or similar)
+* Systems code: compilers, databases, operating systems (stuff likely to be written in C/C++/Rust or similar)
 * Programming languages
 * Security and Reliability
 * Engineering practices